Simplicity–the art of maximizing the amount

 SAFe has proven to scale in all situations, from complex software and systems development to bond trading and medical devices to memory chips and fighter aircraft.
 But, with such a robust framework, the question becomes: how closely does an organization need to follow various SAFe practices to get the desired result?

-Also, we’ve observed that not every implementation realizes the full business benefits that others achieve.
-When diagnosing SAFe implementation problems, we’ve discovered that these enterprises have skipped some of the essential practices.
+When diagnosing SAFe implementation problems, it sometimes becomes apparent that enterprises have skipped some of the critical practices.
 It’s easy to see how that can happen.
-After all, it’s a big framework, how would an enterprise know what’s most important?
+After all, it’s a big framework, and an enterprise may no know what’s most important.

 #1 – Lean-Agile Principles

-SAFe practices are grounded in fundamental Lean-Agile principles.
-That’s why you can be confident that they apply well in your case.
-And if the practices don’t directly apply, the underlying principles can guide you to make sure that they are moving on a continuous path to the ‘shortest sustainable lead time, with best quality and value to people and society.’
+SAFe practices are grounded in fundamental Lean-Agile Principles.
+As organizations adopt SAFe, their continuous improvement activities find even better ways of working.
+These principles guide those improvement efforts and ensure the adjustments are moving on a continuous path to the ‘shortest sustainable lead time, with the best quality and value to people and society.’